Wolf3s/xbmc4xbox-python/python/Doc/library/os.rst

    Availability: Unix, Windows.

-.. function:: makedirs(path[, mode])
+.. function:: makedirs(path, mode=0o777, exist_ok=False)

    .. index::
       single: directory; creating
       single: UNC paths; and os.makedirs()

    Recursive directory creation function.
 Like :func:`mkdir`, but makes all intermediate-level directories needed to contain the leaf directory.
-Raises an :exc:`error` exception if the leaf directory already exists or cannot be created.
-The default *mode* is ``0777`` (octal).

-   The *mode* parameter is passed to :func:`mkdir`; see :ref:`the mkdir() description <mkdir_modebits>` for how it is interpreted.
+   The default *mode* is ``0o777`` (octal).
+On some systems, *mode* is ignored.
+Where it is used, the current umask value is first masked out.

+   If *exist_ok* is ``False`` (the default), an :exc:`OSError` is raised if the target directory already exists.

    .. note::

-      :func:`makedirs` will become confused if the path elements to create include :data:`os.pardir`.
+      :func:`makedirs` will become confused if the path elements to create include :data:`pardir` (eg. ".." on UNIX systems).

-   .. versionadded:: 1.5.2

-   .. versionchanged:: 2.3
-      This function now handles UNC paths correctly.
+   This function handles UNC paths correctly.

+   .. versionadded:: 3.2
+      The *exist_ok* parameter.

+   .. versionchanged:: 3.2.6

+      Before Python 3.2.6, if *exist_ok* was ``True`` and the directory existed, :func:`makedirs` would still raise an error if *mode* did not match the mode of the existing directory.
+Since this behavior was impossible to implement safely, it was removed in Python 3.2.6.
+See :issue:`21082`.

 .. function:: pathconf(path, name)